 Deoxyribonucleoside triphosphates

-Free deoxyribonucleoside triphosphates (dNTPs) are required for DNA synthesis, as they are the building block for generating the new strands of DNA.
+Free deoxyribonucleoside triphosphates (dNTPs) are required for DNA synthesis, as they are the building blocks for generating the new strands of DNA.
 The working concentration of each dNTP is between 20-200 μM.
 Each of the four dNTPs should be used at equal concentrations in order to minimize misincorporation errors.
 High-purity dNTPs are supplied by several manufacturers either as four individual stocks or as a mixture.
 The pH of dNTPs stock solutions should be adjusted to 7.0-7.5 to ensure that the pH of the final reaction does not fall below 7.1; however, many dNTP stock solutions are now supplied with pH already adjusted.